A Typical Day at Roots Farm Education

 Each a glimpse and gone forever!

-When his teacher signals for the next reading group, he eagerly finishes his last word with his best effort and joins her.
-The habits of attention and best effort are their focus for the trimester.
+When his instructor signals for the next reading group, he eagerly finishes his last word with his best effort and joins her.
+The habits of attention and best effort are their focus for the term.
 He hopes to receive the word "Always" for these habits on the report to his parents that fall.

-The teacher reads the novel, Old Yeller.
+The instructor reads the novel, Old Yeller.
 The students are asked to sit quietly and listen, paying close attention to detail and visualizing the story in their mind's eye.
-After reading a section, she asks the students if there were any words they wanted to be defined before they narrate the passage.
-She then calls on one of the students to recite what they heard in the story.
-If they struggle, another student is called on to fill in the holes.
+After reading a section, she asks the children if there were any words they wanted to be defined before they narrate the passage.
+She then calls on one child to recite what they heard in the story.
+If they struggle, another child is called on to fill in the holes.
 She asks a few questions prompting sequencing of events or words that may point to the conflict or theme in the book.
-The students are asked to return to their desks and create a written narration in their composition books.
+The children are asked to return to their desks and create a written narration in their composition books.
 If they finish their written narrative earlier than others, they are encouraged to write a reflection, opinion, or poem about the reading passage if they wish.

-The students prepare for morning break.
-They follow their teacher outside for a brisk walk around the perimeter of the campus.
-One teacher stays behind for bathroom breaks and then takes the second group.
+The children prepare for morning break.
+They follow their instructor outside for a brisk walk around the perimeter of the campus.
+One adult stays behind for bathroom breaks and then takes the second group.
 Today, the eight-year-old boy and his friends excitedly plan out the remainder of their time exploring, playing games, or petting the farm animals.
-After twenty minutes, the teachers blow their whistles, and the students return to class.
+After twenty minutes, whistles sound and the children return to class.

-The students study their lines for the Shakespearean play the school is performing that spring.
+The class studies their lines for the Shakespearean play the centerl is performing that spring.
 This year they chose The Tempest.
 When he recited his part at home, his mother commented that her favorite quote was, "We are such stuff as dreams are made on, and our little life is rounded with a sleep."
 He thinks about his dreams and looks forward to what the future holds.

 Next, the young boy is asked to pull out his Easy Grammar workbook to learn about prepositions.
 After a short lesson, the class sings the preposition song.